rpbouman/huey/README.md

 ## Key features
+- An intuitive and responsive pivot table that supports filtering and (sub)totals
+- Supports many different aggregate functions for reporting and data exploration
+- Automatic breakdown of date/time columns into separate parts (year, month, quarter etc) for reporting
+- Supports reading .parquet, .csv, .json and .duckdb database files.
+(Support for reading MS Excel .xlsx files and .sqlite is planned)
+- Export of results and/or SQL queries to file or clipboard
+- Blazing fast, even for large files - courtesy of [DuckDB](https://duckdb.org)
 - Zero install.
 Download or checkout the source tree, and open src/index.html in your browser!
 No server required.
-- Supports reading .parquet, .csv, .json and .duckdb database files.
-(Support for reading MS Excel .xlsx files and .sqlite is planned)
-- Blazing fast, even for large files - courtesy of [DuckDB](https://duckdb.org)
-- An intuitive and responsive pivot table, with support for many types of metrics

 Note: although Huey can run locally, there is nothing that keeps you from deploying it in a webserver if you want to.